vmware/terraform-provider-vra/examples/network_profile/isolation_with_subnet/README.md

 * `refresh_token` - The refresh token for the vRA account
 * `cloud_account` - The name of the cloud account added in vRA
 * `region` - The region within the cloud account
-* `subnet_name_1` - The first subnet to add to Network Profile
+* `subnet_name` - The subnet to add to Network Profile
+* `network_domain_name` - The network domain to use for isolation in the Network Profile
-* `subnet_name_2` - The second subnet to add to Network Profile
+* `cidr_prefix` - The CIDR prefix to use for isolation in the Network Profile

 To facilitate adding these variables, a sample tfvars file can be copied first:
 ```shell
 cp terraform.tfvars.sample terraform.tfvars
 ```

 A Network Profile can be created just with a name and region id.
-But this example shows how to create a Network Profile and assign fabric networks (subnets) to it without isolation.
+But this example shows how to create a Network Profile and assign fabric networks (subnets) to it with isolation using subnet.
 In order to achieve that, a cloud account must be setup in vRA and the region must be identified within which the Network Profile to be created.

 Follow these examples for setting up specific cloud accounts: